Assault With A Deadly Weapon in Arizona

 This is very broadly defined in two different categories.
 One involves a dangerous instrument, which is defined as anything and how it’s used, attempted to be used or threatened to be used, that is readily capable of causing death or serious physical injury.
 So this is very, very broad.
 A deadly weapon means anything designed for lethal use, including a firearm.
-The major difference between the two is a deadly weapon is defined as something whose purpose can be used for lethal use.
+The major difference between the two is a assault with a deadly weapon is defined as something whose purpose can be used for lethal use.
 So swords, knives and firearms are the types of things that are normally considered deadly weapons.

 A dangerous instrument broadens the scope of everything; vehicles can be used as dangerous instruments.
 For example, if someone threatens to run somebody over, the vehicle then becomes a dangerous instrument and is used to aggravate the assault to a felony aggravated assault.